szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 );
 ```

 You can skip optional parameters and make the intent crystal clear.
+Finally, you can stop pretending you remember parameter order.
 Note that this works with your own functions—WordPress core functions that use arrays for parameters work differently.

 ## Part 4: Performance Features Worth Knowing